 - Pre-wet (bloom) the coffee.
 Add 1/3 of the water to the grounds, stir and wait 30 seconds for the coffee to bloom.
-Add the remaining volume of water and place the lid being sure to subtract 30 seconds from your brew time.
+Then add the remaining volume of water and place the lid, being sure to subtract 30 seconds from your brew time.

 - To stir or not to stir?
 Tinker with stirring and not stirring for different extracted flavors.

-- Grind size & brew time.
-Tinker with these brew parameters to dial in your preferred flavor profile.
+- Grind size and brew time.
+Experiment with these brew parameters to dial in your preferred flavor profile.
 Smaller grounds and short brew times vs. larger grounds and longer brew times.

 Ready to Brew the Perfect French Press?